North Carolina Autism Society

 The Autistic Self Advocacy Network is a 501(c)(3) nonprofit organization run by and for Autistic people.
 ASAN was created to provide support and services to individuals on the autism spectrum while working to educate communities and improve public perceptions of autism.

-ShoeboxTasks affiliates in Rome, Italy.
+ShoeboxTasks affiliates in Rome, Italy

-We love Totsie and Wynn!
+We love Totsie and Winn!

-Listing of educational supply stores in NC
+Listing of general educational supply stores in NC